BenedictNKosi01/qa_skeleton/README.md

 # Installation

-`yarn install` to install all the dependencies, `yarn build` to create `dist/bundle.js`, and `open index.html` to see it running in a browser. pr
+`yarn install` to install all the dependencies, `yarn build` to create `dist/bundle.js`, and `open index.html` to see it running in a browser. other branch

 # Credit